Today I want to tell you a story.

 I learned a valuable lesson: A little discipline can take you a long way.

-I was thinking about this the other day as I was telling you about a way to "Accumulate" your way to wealth.
+I thought about this after I told you about a way to "Accumulate" your way to wealth.
 In that column, I detailed a strategy that involved individual stocks – and buying on weakness.

 But there's another way to play this.